jessfraz/docker-presentation/README.md

 ### If you want to roll your own

 I have included [provision.sh](https://github.com/jfrazelle/docker-presentation/blob/master/provision.sh), which will install nginx and docker.
-You can also uncomment [lines 14-15](https://github.com/jfrazelle/docker-presentation/blob/master/provision.sh#L14-15) and upgrade your kernel to 3.8, but note **this requires a `reboot` following install of the new kernel**.

-**Don't know your kernel version?** Just type `uname -a` in the command line and it will return it for you.

 ```bash
 $ sudo ./provision.sh
 ```

 #### Installing linux kernel 3.8

+If using ubuntu 12.04 (precise) you will need to upgrade the kernel.

+**Don't know your kernel version?** Just type `uname -a` in the command line and it will return it for you.

 To quote the docker docs:

 > Due to a bug in LXC, Docker works best on the 3.8 kernel.
 Precise comes with a 3.2 kernel, so we need to upgrade it.
 The kernel you’ll install when following these steps comes with AUFS built in.
 We also include the generic headers to enable packages that depend on them, like ZFS and the VirtualBox guest additions.
 If you didn’t install the headers for your “precise” kernel, then you can skip these headers for the “raring” kernel.
 But it is safer to include them if you’re not sure.